Premvkmishra/Spot_Trading_Bot/README.md

 - **Market Orders**: Execute immediately at current market price
 - **Limit Orders**: Execute only at specified price or better
+- **Stop-Limit Orders**: Trigger when stop price is reached, then execute as limit order

 ### Supported Symbols

-All Binance Futures symbols are supported.
+All Binance Spot symbols are supported.
 Popular examples:
 - `BTCUSDT` - Bitcoin/USDT
 - `ETHUSDT` - Ethereum/USDT
 - `ADAUSDT` - Cardano/USDT